 4. Developing and Presenting Financial Plan.

-- The Financial Planner should offer Financial Planning recommendations that address your goals, based on the information provided by you.
+- The Planner should offer Financial Planning recommendations that address your goals, based on the information provided by you.

 - The Planner should go over the recommendations with you to help you understand them so that you make informed decisions.